Driving and characterizing nucleation of urea and glycine polymorphs in water: Results and Discussion

-In Fig.~\ref{fig:urea-themo-ana}(a), the reweighted free energy surface along the two-dimensional latent representation $z_1$ and $z_2$ is plotted \cite{tiwary2015jpcb}.
-The states of interest, one liquid and three solid phases, have been labeled on this surface.
-In Fig.~\ref{fig:urea-themo-ana}(b), we provide the coefficients for different OPs, indicating how much they contribute to the RC (see Methods for details on calculating these coefficients).
+In Fig.~\ref{fig:urea-themo-ana}(b), we provide the coefficients for different OPs, indicating how much they contribute to the RC (see \hyperref[sec:methods]{\textbf{Materials and Methods}} for details on calculating these coefficients).
 From these bar plots, it can be seen that several OPs are weighted heavily in the RC, comprising attributes of intermolecular angle and coordination number.
 Referring to the definition of these two categories of OPs, the coordination number is a simple but useful OP in the identification of phases, suggestive of the CNT formalism where only size of the nucleating cluster is sufficient.
 However Fig.~\ref{fig:urea-themo-ana}(b) clearly shows that the coordination number in such complicated molecular systems is not enough for capturing the slow degrees of freedom for crystallization.
-In addition, our RC indicates that the orientation of feature vectors needs to be taken into account.
-One possible explanation for this would be that the coordination number part of the RC collects molecules of interest together to form clusters or a pre-nucleus, and possibly subsequent to this step, the angular part of the RC helps order this pre-nucleus into different crystalline structures.
-This is indeed similar to the nonclassical two-step nucleation mechanism which has been widely observed in both experiments and simulations \cite{deyoreo2013morethan,Vekilov2010twostep,Sleutel2014twostep,Sauter2015proteinnonclassical,Loh2017Aunucleation,Meldrum2008caco3nucleation}.
+In addition, our RC indicates that the orientation of feature vectors needs to be taken into account as these vectors are significant when classifying polymorphic urea \cite{francia2020systematic}.

 To support the above rationale, we project the SPIB-learned RCs $z_1$ and $z_2$ used to bias onto orientational informative OP space ($\bar\theta_1$, $\bar\theta_2$) in Fig.~\ref{fig:urea-themo-ana}(c) and (d) respectively.
 Here it can be seen that the driving forces behind the two representations are clearly different. $z_1$ specifically enforces the transitions from initial liquid state (orange hexagon) to states with lower $\bar\theta_2$ values (which are form A (cyan star) and form B (pink circle)) and it shows strong correlation to $\bar\theta_2$ OP itself.
 On the other hand, $z_2$ pushes the system away from liquid state to all potential solid phases.